 First and foremost, read the Model Rocket Safety Code of the NAR, and the Team America rules, very carefully.
 These answer many questions about what is allowable and what is not.
 We have been asked many questions of interpretation, and have provided answers both individually and via the FAQ on the website.
 If you are in doubt about your design's compliance with our rules, it is better to ask us early than to find out at the Finals that what you did is not allowable.
-Remember that your rocket cannot weigh more than 650 grams at liftoff (with egg and rocket engine or engines) or have more than 80 Newton-seconds of total impulse in all of its rocket engines put together.
-It must use body tubes of two different diameters for its exterior structure.
-The smaller-diameter of the two must be used for the lower (motor and fin) end of the rocket and must not be greater than 42 millimeters (1.65 inches, corresponding to body tubes generally called BT-60) in diameter, and the larger one must be large enough to contain the egg (which may be up to 45 millimeters) plus padding and altimeter.
-Each tube must have no less than 150 millimeters (5.91 inches) of exposed length, and it must have a height when standing on a table of no less than 650 millimeters from the bottom of the fins or other lowest part of the structure to the tip of the nose.
-The rocket must separate into and recover in at least two separate pieces, with one of them containing the egg and altimeter, but not the expended rocket motor.
-This part must recover by parachute, the rest by any safe means.
+Remember that your rocket cannot weigh more than 650 grams at liftoff (with eggs and rocket engine or engines) or have more than 80 Newton-seconds of total impulse in all of its rocket engines put together.

-We ask that you spend some time on the exterior appearance of your rocket to make it look good, preferably by painting any bare paper tube and wood parts, but the absolute requirement to paint the entire rocket that was originally in the TARC 2017 rules has been cancelled.
+The rocket must use body tubes of two different diameters for its exterior structure.
+The smallerdiameter of the two body tubes must be used for the upper (egg payload) end of the rocket and must not be greater than 57 millimeters (2.25 inches, corresponding to body tubes generally called BT-70) in diameter but must be large enough to contain eggs of up to 45 millimeters in diameter.
+The largerdiameter lower body tube must be at least 64 millimeters (2.52 inches) in diameter (body tubes commonly called BT-80 are 66 millimeters) and must contain the rocket motor.
+There is no minimum or maximum allowed length for each of the two different body diameters but the rocket must have an overall height when standing on a table of no less than 650 millimeters from the bottom of the fins or other lowest part of the structure to the tip of the nose and all external body tubes must serve a structural purpose.
+A 64mm diameter small ring around the tail of a rocket whose lower body is much smaller does not count as a lower body section under the rules.
+Motors must be retained in the rocket during flight and at ejection by a positive mechanical means (clip, hook, screw-on cap, etc.) and not retained simply by friction fit inside the motor mounting tube.
+We ask that you spend some time on the exterior appearance of your rocket to make it look good, preferably by painting any bare paper tube and wood parts, but this is not an absolute requirement.